This is the supervisory level.

 Additional Posting Information

-Merit Only: Current State of Delaware employees in a position covered by the Merit System and who have completed their initial probationary period may apply.
+Merit Only: Current State of Delaware employees in a position covered by the Merit System and who have completed their initial probationary period.

-Employees in a Probation and Parole Officer (PO) series position will be eligible to retire under the provisions of HB363 if they are employed as Hazardous Duty Level A-1 at the time of retirement, have completed twenty-five (25) years of pension creditable State service, and with at least twenty (20) of those years of pension creditable service as a PO series classified position as Hazardous Duty Level A-1.
+Employees in a Probation and Parole Officer (PO) series position will be eligible to retire under the provisions of HB363 if, at the time of retirement, they have completed twenty-five (25) years of pension creditable State service with at least twenty (20) of those years of pension creditable service as a PO series classified position.

 Conditions of Hire